haohhl/AcentisWebApplicationDemo/README.md

 `}`

 **Notice:** Program is not perfect for all test  case like: Check exist user, Show error message, ...
-So sorry about inconvenient I will fix next version.
+So sorry about this inconvenient I will fix next version.
 Thanks you and Best Regards,
 VDHAO.